1st Line Support Desk Analyst @ AirlTLtd

 Please use the LIVE Chat for any questions you may have.
 A representative from the Environment Agency will get back to you.

-Join the Environment Agency to learn about flooding, its impacts and the danger of flood water.
-We have the launch of new video exploring flooding from a child’s perspective and talks from a number of experts from across the Environment Agency who will explain how you can work with us to build a nation resilient to the impacts of flooding now and in the future.
+Watch the Environment Agency videos below to learn about flooding, its impacts and the danger of flood water.
+We have the launch of a new video exploring flooding from a child’s perspective and talks from a number of experts from across the Environment Agency who will explain how you can work with us to build a nation resilient to the impacts of flooding now and in the future.

 Paul is on secondment from the Environment Agency’s national flood team to help the DfE with its work on flood and climate resilience across the school estate.
 His work involves improving awareness of risks, linking work programmes with water companies and the Environment Agency and helping schools reduce their flood risk.